 Welcome to your Virtual Online Textbook.

 VOT is here to help you preview and review class material.
 Apoven is a global website for anyone who wants to understand English and improve their listening and communication skills.

-The Virtual Online Textbook page and posts provide a way for students to find course-specific material more easily.
+The Virtual Online Textbook posts provide a way for students in my face-to-face courses to find course material more easily.

 Our class is a 21st century student-centered classroom.